Jamesits/goinvoke/README.md

 }

 func main() {
+	var err error

+	programDir, err := utils.ExecutableDir()
+	if err != nil {
+		panic(err)
+    }

 	myDll := MyDll{}
-	err := goinvoke.Unmarshal(filepath.Join(utils.ExecutableDir(), "filename.dll"), &myDll)
+	err = goinvoke.Unmarshal(filepath.Join(programDir, "filename.dll"), &myDll)
 }
 ```

-If you really want to load a DLL from your *working directory* (bad practice, strongly not recommended!), specify your
-intention explicitly with ".\\filename.dll".
+If you really want to load a DLL from your *working directory*, specify your intention explicitly with ".\\filename.dll".
+Loading a DLL from an arbitrary working directory might lead to serious security issues.
+DO NOT do this unless you know exactly what you are doing.